 Consider the fraction 1/3.
 The decimal representation of this number is 0.33333333333333… with 3’s going out to infinity.
 If you were writing this number on a piece of paper, your arm would get tired at some point, and you’d eventually stop writing.
 And the number you were left with would be close to 0.3333333333…. (with 3’s going out to infinity) but not exactly.

 On a computer, an infinite precision number would require infinite memory to store, and we typically only have 4 or 8 bytes per value.
 This limited memory means floating point numbers can only store a certain number of significant digits -- any additional significant digits are either lost or represented imprecisely.
-The number that is actually stored will be close to the desired number, but not exact.
+The number that is actually stored may be close to the desired number, but not exact.
 We’ll show an example of this in the next section.

 The precision of a floating point type defines how many significant digits it can represent without information loss.